 Know Your Budget

 When you start researching your options online, you’re bound to see that you can be paying anywhere from 35 to 75 percent less than what your nearby jeweler is asking for.
 Budget wise this could be an amazing avenue for you and your partner to explore.
 Just remember to do your research to ensure you’re getting a high-quality ring from a reputable online jewelry with a great return policy.

 Financial rules of thumb—who pays?
 How much is too much?

 Not too long ago, the answer to who had to pay for the ring would clearly be the groom.
 So long outdated traditions.
 Today, it’s much different and more common for the cost of the engagement ring to be shared by both parties.
 This won’t take away from the engagement in any way, in fact, it often leads to a more fulfilling and thoughtful shopping experience.

 As for the price, on average a diamond engagement ring can cost about $6,000.
-The final price will come down to style, cut and quality of the diamonds or stones you prefer.
+The final price will come down to the style, cut and quality of the diamonds or stones you prefer.
+For example, a standard princess cut usually costs $3,500.
 Just remember to pick a ring that’s within your budget to start your lives off together without the stress of debt.
 Choosing a lab grown diamond is a great start to ensure your ring is within a reasonable price.